-- Lack of institutional capacity and appropriate governance structures, 113 with sometimes competing priorities for key actors (e.g., building owners vs. tenants).
-114 - Limited incentives and high upfront investment costs.
+A lack of institutional capacity and appropriate governance structures, with sometimes competing priorities for key actors (e.g., building owners vs. tenants), can present additional barriers.

-- Decarbonizing the buildings sector has positive implications for employment and economic growth.
-Up to 30 jobs could be created for every million dollars (USD) invested in building retrofits or new energy efficient buildings.115 - Measures to reduce emissions in the buildings sector can also yield co-benefits that improve well-being, including by improving indoor air quality, reducing gender inequalities, and addressing energy poverty.116
+Decarbonizing the buildings sector has positive implications for employment and economic growth (SDG 8).
+Up to 30 jobs could be created for every million dollars (USD) invested in building retrofits or new energy efficient buildings.

+Measures to reduce emissions in the buildings sector can also yield co-benefits that improve well-being, including by improving indoor air quality (SDG 3), reducing gender inequalities (SDG 5, gender equality), and addressing energy poverty (SDG 7).